 Yes, insurance companies offer term insurance plans, which are specially designed to fulfil the needs of NRIs.

 Yes.
-Once the policy is in effect, your death (irrespective of the place) will be taken into consideration and the coverage amount will be given.
+Once the policy is in effect, death of the policyholder (irrespective of the place) will be taken into consideration and the coverage amount will be given.

 Yes, some term plans allow you to increase the sum assured during different life stages.
 However, this depends on the plan's TnCs.